Balkan

 The Kosovo Verification Mission at Racak A summary of the events surrounding the Racak massacre and its investigation.
 Concisely refutes some of the inaccurate statements of Diana Johnstone, Philip Hammond, Edward Herman, and David Peterson.
 By Alex J. Bellamy, 2002

-Mediating Denial Martin Shaw reviews Phillip Hammond and Edward S. Herman's anthology Degraded Capability: The Media and the Kosovo Crisis.
+Mediating Denial Martin Shaw reviews Philip Hammond and Edward S. Herman's anthology Degraded Capability: The Media and the Kosovo Crisis.
 Shaw analyzes distortions by Diana Johnstone, John Pilger, Mick Hume, David Chandler, Peter Gowan, and others.
 Degraded Capability is an insult to the victims of the Yugoslav wars and those in the media as well as the International Tribunal who have tried to address the victims' claims for justice.
 June 2000

 You can't negotiate with a war criminal But a circus tent of NATO opponents, from Tom Hayden to Arianna Huffington, won't face reality.
 By Ian Williams, Salon.com, May 27, 1999